 Using a pumpkin as part of your scarecrow set-up only makes sense, but who said a scarecrow had to be of the male sex?
-This fashionista is sure to turn heads, keep your birds at bay, and provide amusement all autumn.
+This fashionista is sure to turn heads, keep your birds at bay, and amuse all autumn.

 Ready to Get Your Spook On?

-Hopefully this list has quenched your thirst for creative Halloween decorative ideas.
-From spooky and humorous, to wicked and downright terrifying, we’ve tried to provide everyone with a little bit of inspiration to get started with your decorating needs.
+Hopefully, this list has quenched your thirst for creative Halloween decorating ideas.
+From spooky and humorous to wicked and downright terrifying, every concept is with a little bit of inspiration to get started with your decorating needs.

 Comment below what ideas you like the most, and as always, please share!